Yas-shrestha/ReminderApplication/README.md

 | PUT    | `/api/reminders/{id}` | Update a reminder      |
 | DELETE | `/api/reminders/{id}` | Delete a reminder      |

+addition Api route for Login and Register is created and all of these routes and operation are tested via PostMan

 ### Example Request (Create Reminder)

 ```json